 Welcome to Fragrance Friday, where each week we’ll be keeping you abreast of the newest and most iconic releases in the dynamic world of men’s fragrances.
-Born out of the desire to showcase one of the most overlooked, yet versatile, elements of any discerning man’s style – helping you finesse your own signature scent.
+Born out of the desire to showcase one of the most overlooked, yet versatile, elements of any discerning man’s style this weekly column will help you finesse your own signature scent.

 To kick this series off, we’re looking at the newly released Sicilian Leather by Memo Paris, the latest entry in this adventurous brand’s acclaimed Cuirs Nomades collection of leather-inspired fragrances.

 And that’s really where the idea for this editorial series began.
 Perfume is perhaps the best way to assert your presence in a room, without saying anything.
 It’s a power move; one that helps your style speak to as many senses as possible.

 Sicilian Leather is an incredible example of that, presenting a unisex Eau de Parfum that eschews the heavy headiness you’d expect from a leather-focused scent, taking an intriguing turn towards the more vibrant notes of zingy citrus built up by cedrat, lime, bergamot, and bitter orange.

 Tart on the top with slightly bitter touches, the uplifting fragrance moves seamlessly through its 12-14 hour longevity, edging towards dry-down by bringing out a woodier rich white leather accord that’s lightly smoked and oily, with a light citric character.